Ainz-Ainsworth/Taywaiseng301/README.md

-findSongsByGenre(genre): Searches for songs by their genre. logSongs(songs): Logs songs by genre. viewAllSongs(): Displays all the songs in the database.
+findSongsByGenre(genre): Searches for songs by their genre. logSongs(songs): Logs songs by genre. viewAllSongs(): Displays all the songs in the database. playsong(): play the song if given the name in the database.